Natural Health & Wellness

 Unfortunately, there’s no definitive answer here, as every case is different.

-Generally speaking, though, if left untreated, it may take anywhere from several months to years for a wart to heal naturally without any intervention from medical or natural treatment methods such as freezing, laser treatments, or the use of essential oils.
+If left untreated, a wart may take several months or even years to heal naturally.
+That’s without any intervention like freezing, laser treatments, or essential oils.

 What Are Some Natural Healing Solutions for Plantar Warts?